• Skip to primary navigation

 Why is this important?
 Arming yourself with as much information as possible means you’ll be better prepared to counter any arguments about specifics that could stand in the way of him getting treatment.
 This doesn’t mean there won’t be other areas to contend with, but it is a solid step in the right direction when you’re looking for ways to get your man to go to therapy.

-2. Talk About How Therapy can Help
+2. Talk About How Therapy Can Help

 Another tip to convince someone to go to therapy is to talk about how therapy can help.
 Reluctance to seek therapeutic help may be rooted in a lack of information about what therapy, also called talk therapy or psychotherapy, can do to help an individual.
 Therapy is strongly recommended for those who may have an addiction to alcohol or drugs, but it’s also appropriate and highly recommended for anyone who’s struggling with a mental health disorder like depression, anxiety, post-traumatic stress disorder (PTSD), and other issues.
 Talk therapy is designed to help people cope with internal and external responses to what’s going on in life.
 These responses can be cognitive, behavioral, and emotional.
 Such therapy involves a process that includes introspection, self-exploration, reflection, and other possibly suitable approaches.